gheorghina/gheorghina.github.io/_posts/2023-07-16-tech-leading-solving-business-problems.markdown

 categories: [lead dev, leadership, architecture, digital change]
 ---

-When starting a huge integration software projects, or any other project with increased level of uncertainty and risks, with no clear requirements, there are several best practices and steps that a technical lead(Principal Software Engineer, EM, Staff Software Engineer, Software Engineer.. or anyone else who has the skills) can follow.
+When embarking on substantial integration software projects or any other endeavors characterized by elevated levels of uncertainty and risk, especially when there are no clear requirements in sight, there are several best practices and steps that a technical leader (Principal Software Engineer, Engineering Manager, Staff Software Engineer, Software Engineer, or anyone with the requisite skills) can follow.

-The end goal to keep in mind and strike for is to bring uncertainty to actionable outcomes, to improve visibility and enhance the transparency to various stakeholders from both product and tech side.
+The ultimate goal to keep in mind and strive for is to transform uncertainty into actionable outcomes, enhance visibility, and improve transparency for various stakeholders from both the product and technology sides.

 This blog post will define the key steps and artifacts defined by the well known software development process RUP.
 At the end of the blog post, the second well known development process, [Systems Development Life Cycle(SDLC)](https://en.wikipedia.org/wiki/Systems_development_life_cycle) will be discussed in comparison to RUP.